remote assessment

 Of course, they cited a need for study replication and were careful to restate that equivalence between in-person testing and tele-testing is not guaranteed.
 Since that time, additional studies have been published and we have had an opportunity to apply our own experience and clinical judgment to the questions raised by COVID-conditions.
 We know that few people are functioning in the same way cognitively, emotionally, behaviorally, and certainly socially—as we were before March 2020.
 As evaluators, we have to account for those changes as well through shifts in test selection, methods of delivery, interpretation, etc.

 Successful remote assessment occurs when all parties work together to consider individual needs and circumstances, and take time to plan and prepare.
 It requires strict adherence to professional ethics and testing guidelines but a gentler, more flexible execution.
-Some technology is required (i.e. laptop with video camera), you may have to mail back a completed record form, etc. but we have been able to do this comfortably since April 2020.
+Some technology is required (i.e. laptop with video camera), but we have now had a lot of practice and it's a smooth process!
 Testing companies continue to update products, hosts upgrade the functionality of virtual platforms, and we learn and grow in our own test selection, administration, and interpretation efforts.

 We expect and invite questions!!
 Please reach out so we can talk through various options.